whaleygeek/bitio/README.md

 Unzip the zip file

-Flash the bitio.hex file onto your micro:bit by dragging and dropping it onto the MICROBIT drive that appears when you plug in your micro:bit
+Flash the bitio.hex file onto your micro:bit by dragging and dropping it onto the MICROBIT drive that appears when you plug in your micro:bit.
+The bitio logo will appear on the display to show you that it has loaded correctly.

 Run (in Python 2 or Python 3, both are supported) the counter.py example like this: